SilverCobra-prog/SilverCobra-prog.github.io/_includes/services.md

 <h4>Information Quality Lab @ UIUC</h4>

 I am currently working with Dr. Jodi Schneider on a project that analyzes the link between funding sources and paper retractions.
-We are currently working on collecting a representative sample of posts to conduct meaningful research with.
+We are currently writing our paper.

 <h4>Department of Mechanical Engineering, SJSU</h4>

-I will be working with Dr. Sohail Zaidi on making the poster I completed on analyzing hurricane grant distribution using ML into a research paper.
-We have began the process of formally writing a research paper.
+I have finished working with Dr. Sohail Zaidi on writing a paper analyzing hurricane grant distribution using ML.
+This will be presented on March 16th.

+<h4>Belin-Blank Center, University of Iowa</h4>

+I have been restarted working on my loneliness project, and have been trying to develop models that can connect two lonely people who have similar interests using NLP and expanding the conference paper into a journal paper.